karunakarrao/DevOps/Ansible/Ansible-notes.md

 1. Role default variables:
 --------------------------

-Set in roles vars directory:
+Variables are defined in the `roles/default` directory.

 	[configuration]
 	users: